metamath/lamp-guide/docs/11/index.md

 * The "[Settings tab](#settings-tab)" lets you change the editor configuration to your liking,

-CLick on the name of the tab that you wish to see, and that tab will be displayed below it.
+Click on the name of the tab that you wish to see, and that tab will be displayed below it.
 We'll cover the [Settings tab](#settings-tab) later;
 let's first focus on the Editor tab.